Luxury Beach Huts, Dorset

 Standard-sized huts make the trek on a low-bedded lorry, but extra-wide huts can’t fit through the ancient woodland on a nature reserve through which the sandspit is accessed.
 The team devised a novel journey involving a locally-commissioned barge.
 A finished hut is tied to the back of a low-loader and down to a slipway where it’s craned onto one of the barges and then dragged down the river to complete the journey.

-This year, Ecologic Developments have fitted 342 long lengths of profiled cladding in either the shiplap or feather edge profile to their builds, and they’ve been so impressed with the swap to SAM Trimax that Pete recommends it for all their high exposure area projects.
+This year, Ecologic Developments have fitted 342 long lengths of profiled shiplap cladding to their builds, and they’ve been so impressed with the swap to SAM Trimax that Pete recommends it for all their high exposure area projects.